The Top 10 Trends You Need to Know From NYFW

 Spring 2025 New York Fashion Week Trend: Straight-Out-of-the-Box Styling

 Love the layered look, but can’t quite figure out how to make it happen?
-The Spring/Summer 2025 collections style everything out for you.
-Off-White and Uniqlo: C lean into the double sweater look, while Kallmeyer embraces blouses with built-in scarves.
-Whether you want to achieve one of those options or you’ve been eyeing the faux boxer and trousers look (my personal favorite), there are already pieces on the market to test out the “pre-styled” trend.
+The spring/summer 2025 collections style everything out for you.
+Off-White and Uniqlo: C lean into the double jumper look, while Kallmeyer embraces blouses with built-in scarves.
+Or maybe you’ve been eyeing the faux boxer and trousers look?
+(It's my personal favourite).
+Moral of the story: there are so many ways to achieve this "pre-styled" trend, and already so pieces on the market to help you get started.

 Spring 2025 New York Fashion Week Trend: Fancy Flip Flops